lenafiedor/at4br/exercises/ex-4/README.md

 - Create the file
 - Add file to the commit using `git add <filename>`
 > [!NOTE]
-> There is a useful **-u flag** for that command - by typing `git add <filename>` you add all untracked files to a particular commit.
+> There is a useful **-u flag** for this command - by typing `git add <filename>` you add all untracked files to a particular commit.

 - Commit changes by typing `git commit` - it will create a unique version of chosen files, with is own hash value; it can be restored later at any point.
 > [!NOTE]
-> Usually git requires you to specify a message for a praticular commit.
+> Usually git requires you to specify a message for a particular commit.
 It can be done by using **-m flag**, just like that: `git commit -m 'your message'`

 - Push the exsting changes to the cloud: `git push` command will update the changes you've commited on the remote repository.
 > [!TIP]